TL;DR

 This silent scourge is more than just a "bad day at the office."
 It's a direct threat to your professional longevity, your family's financial security, and your future prosperity.
 The good news is that with the right strategy, combining proactive wellness with robust insurance like Private Medical Insurance (PMI) and income protection, you can build a powerful shield.

 It's vital to understand what burnout is—and what it isn't.
-The World Health Organization (WHO) doesn't classify burnout as a medical condition in its International Classification of Diseases (ICD-11).
+The World Health Organisation (WHO) doesn't classify burnout as a medical condition in its International Classification of Diseases (ICD-11).
 Instead, it defines it as an "occupational phenomenon" resulting from chronic workplace stress that has not been successfully managed.

 This is a critical distinction.
 Because it's not a specific medical diagnosis, you cannot typically claim on standard insurance for "burnout" itself.
 However, it is a direct cause of numerous recognised medical conditions that are covered.